myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ![X2Go Main Window - Session List](http://assets.digitalocean.com/articles/how-to-setup-a-remote-desktop-with-x2go-on-debian-8/main-window.png)

-### TODO - RE-WORK FOR MATE:

-> In a few seconds, your remote desktop will be displayed, and you can start interacting with it.
-At first login, XFCE will ask if you want to **Use default config** or **One empty panel**.
-The first option will create a rectangular panel docked at the bottom of the screen, containing a few useful application shortcuts (e.g. a file manager, a terminal emulator, a browser, etc.).
-This option will also add a top panel to the desktop that includes utilities like an application launcher, a clock, a shutdown menu, and more.
->
-> Unless you're already familiar with XFCE, opting for an empty panel can be more complicated since you'll be starting from scratch.
-There will be no taskbar, no clock, no pre-configured start menu; it will be up to you to add everything to an empty panel on your own.

-Additionally, on Windows and Linux-based operating systems, there are a few useful keyboard shortcuts you can use for a better experience:
+On Windows and Linux-based operating systems, there are a few useful keyboard shortcuts you can use for a better experience:

 `CTRL+ALT+F` will toggle full-screen mode on and off.
 Working in full-screen mode can feel more like a local desktop experience.
 Plus, other keyboard shortcuts will be grabbed by the remote OS instead of the local one.